Removable Online Knapsack and Advice: Abstract

 \section{Abstract}

-In the proportional \emph{knapsack} problem, we are given a knapsack of some capacity and a set of variably sized items.
-The goal is to pack some of these items such that they fill the knapsack as much as possible without ever exceeding the capacity.
+In the \emph{proportional knapsack} problem, we are given a knapsack of some capacity and a set of variably sized items.
+The goal is to pack a selection of these items that fills the knapsack as much as possible.
 The \emph{online} version of this problem reveals the items and their sizes not all at once but one by one.
 For each item, the algorithm has to decide immediately whether to pack it or not.
-We consider a natural variant of this online knapsack problem, which has been coined \emph{removable knapsack} and we denote by \RemKnap.
+We consider a natural variant of this online knapsack problem, which has been coined \emph{removable knapsack}.
 It differs from the classical variant by allowing the removal of any packed item from the knapsack.
 Repacking is impossible, however: Once an item is removed, it is gone for good.
 We analyze the \emph{advice complexity} of this problem.
 It measures how many \emph{advice bits} an omniscient oracle needs to provide for an online algorithm to reach any given \emph{competitive ratio}, which is---understood in its strict sense---just the algorithm's approximation factor.
-The online knapsack problem without removability is known for its peculiar advice behavior involving three jumps in competitivity.
-We show that the advice complexity of RemKnap is quite different but just as interesting.
-The competitivity starts from the golden ratio when no advice is given.
-It then drops down in small increments to $(1+\eps)$ for a constant amount of advice already, which requires logarithmic advice in the classical version.
-Removability comes as no relief to the perfectionist, however: Optimality still requires one full advice bit for every single item in the instance as before.

-These results are particularly noteworthy from a structural viewpoint for the exceptionally slow transition from near-optimality to optimality; such a steep jump up from constant to full linear advice for just an infinitesimally small improvement is unique among the online problems examined so far.
+The online knapsack problem is known for its peculiar advice behavior involving three jumps in competitivity.
+We show that the advice complexity of the version with removability is quite different but just as interesting: The competitivity starts from the golden ratio when no advice is given.
+It then drops down to $1+\eps$ for a constant amount of advice already, which requires logarithmic advice in the classical version.
+Removability comes as no relief to the perfectionist, however: Optimality still requires linear advice as before.
+These results are particularly noteworthy from a structural viewpoint for the exceptionally slow transition from near-optimality to optimality.

+Our most important and demanding result shows that the \emph{general} knapsack problem, which allows an item's value to differ from its size, exhibits a similar behavior for removability, but with an even more pronounced jump from an unbounded competitive ratio to near-optimality within just constantly many advice bits.
+This is a unique behavior among the problems considered in the literature so far.